 The Timeline Bar shows the currently active timeline.
-Through this control you can add and remove instances to a timeline and edit its properties.
+Through this control you can add and remove instances and other types of tracks to a timeline, and edit its properties.

 Using the Timeline Bar

 Here's a summary of how to use the Timeline Bar.
 A project can have multiple timelines, each timeline can have multiple instances, and each instance can have multiple property tracks.
 Tracks then use keyframes to mark points in a timeline.
 Timelines can also have nested timelines to produce more complex structures.
 Other types of tracks that do not directly reference instances are supported, those are not covered in this quick start guide.